Creep in reactive colloidal gels: a nanomechanical study of cement hydrates: Results

-\textbf{Influence of microstructure evolution on creep behaviour.} The LD- and HD-C-S-H phases can be modeled as an assembly of C-S-H nanoparticles interacting by cohesive forces \cite{Jennings:2000}.
+The LD- and HD-C-S-H phases can be modeled as an assembly of C-S-H nanoparticles interacting by cohesive forces \cite{Jennings:2000}.
 Using a micromechanical approach introduced in refs.~\cite{Ulm:2007,Cariou:2008} and assuming the C-S-H particle stiffness to be 72~GPa \cite{Abdolhosseini:2014}, we determine the packing density $\eta$ of each phase as a function of the degree of hydration [Fig.~\ref{fig1}(h)].
-This determination was based on the solution of the inverse problem, formulated within the framework of cohesive granular materials, in which the least-square minimization was employed to determine packing density, as well as particle intrinsic shiftiness and strength properties \cite{Ulm:2007}.
-For both LD- and HD-C-S-H phases, $\eta$ shows a logarithmic increase with $\xi_{\rm NMR}$ [Fig.~\ref{fig1}(h)].
-The difference in packing density $\Delta \eta$ between the two phases remains constant, equal to approximately 0.05, for degrees of hydration up to $\xi_{\rm NMR} =0.55$, before decreasing and vanishing in the limit of complete hydration ($\xi_{\rm NMR}=1$).
-This result shows that the formation of new LD-C-S-H phases in the larger capillary pore space of hydrating cement paste is significantly influenced by the free volume available for this precipitation process to occur, leading to more densely packed phases at higher degrees of hydration.
+This determination was based on the solution of the inverse problem, formulated within the framework of cohesive granular materials, in which a least-square minimization was employed to determine the packing density $\eta$, as well as particles' intrinsic properties \cite{Ulm:2007}.
+For both LD- and HD-C-S-H phases, $\eta$ increases with $\xi_{\rm NMR}$ [Fig.~\ref{fig1}(h)].
+The difference in packing density $\Delta \eta$ between the two phases remains constant, equal to approximately 0.05, for degrees of hydration up to $\xi_{\rm NMR} \simeq 0.55$, before decreasing and vanishing in the limit of complete hydration ($\xi_{\rm NMR}=1$).
+This result supports the picture that the formation of new LD-C-S-H phases in the larger capillary pore space of hydrating cement paste is significantly influenced by the free volume available for this precipitation process to occur, leading to more densely packed phases at higher degrees of hydration.
 Moreover, the formation of new LD-C-S-H for increasing degrees of hydration goes along with a continuous compaction of the existing LD-C-S-H phases, shifting their classification from LD- to HD-C-S-H together with a compaction of the existing HD-C-S-H phases.
-The terminal packing density $\eta_{\rm max}$ is limited to values of about 0.75, in good agreement with the maximum packing density of monosized spheres (0.74) \cite{Jennings:2008}.
-In that framework, the mechanical properties of LD- and HD-C-S-H phases can now be plotted as a function of the packing density $\eta$ [Fig.~\ref{fig1}(e)--(g)]. $H$, $M$ and $C$ grow linearly (at least in the considered range) for increasing packing density and no distinction can be made between the results of the LD- and HD-C-S-H phases.
-This result shows that the packing of the individual C-S-H nanoparticles is the fundamental parameter determining the mechanical properties of both LD- and HD-C-S-H phases.
+The terminal packing density $\eta_{\rm max}$ is limited to values of about 0.75 [Fig.~\ref{fig1}(h)], in good agreement with the maximum packing density of monosized spheres \cite{Jennings:2008}.
+In that framework, the mechanical properties of LD- and HD-C-S-H phases can now be plotted as a function of the packing density $\eta$ of C-S-H particles [Fig.~\ref{fig1}(e)--(g)]. $H$, $M$ and $C$ grow linearly (at least in the considered range) for increasing packing density and no distinction can be made between the results of the LD- and HD-C-S-H phases.
+This result is remarkable and shows that the packing of the individual C-S-H nanoparticles is the fundamental parameter determining the mechanical properties of both LD- and HD-C-S-H phases.
+Moreover, this result suggests there is a continuum between these two phases that only differ by their packing density.